-- The number of variables of each type - The length of a STRING type variables

-The non-volatile memory size is hardware dependent.
-If the size of the retained variables is larger than the non-volatile storage space, an error will be logged and the data will not be stored in non-volatile memory.
-See "NVRAM" (p.
-717) for more information.
+- The number of variables of each type - The length of a STRING type variables than the non-volatile storage space, an error will be logged and the data will not be stored in non-volatile memory.
+See NVRAM for more information.